Battle of Loulin: Prelude

-Campaigns against Chu and battle of Loulin
+Campaigns against Chu and battle

 In spring 645 BC, Chu finally invaded Xu.
 According to the Zuo Zhuan, the invasion was a retaliation for the destruction of Shu and the related alliance between Xu and the northern states.
 In response to the Chu offensive, Duke Huan of Qi had a meeting with the rulers of Lu, Song, Chen, Wey, Zheng, Cao, and Xǔ at Muqiu, near present-day Liaocheng, to reaffirm their anti-Chu alliance and plan a relief expedition for Xu.
 They consequently organized an army at Kuang, modern-day Daming, consisting of contingents sent by the alliance states.
 Each contingent was commanded by its own officer, the one of Lu led Gongsu Ao.
 Also known as Meng Mubo, he was a senior official of Lu, the son of Prince Qingfu and grandson of Duke Huan of Lu.
 From Kuang, the united forces marched to Xu.
 Such a relief expedition was far from unprecedented, as Duke Huan of Qi had already aided many states during his hegemony.

 In autumn, armies from Qi and Cao also invaded the state of Li in present-day Suizhou.
 In attacking Li, a vassal state of Chu, they attempted to create a diversion in favour of Xu.
 However, Chu forces remained active in Xu, while tension among the coalition began to rise.
 The following winter, these tensions escalated as Song invaded Cao even though the two were still part of the formal alliance.
 This war further undermined the relief expedition, and showcased that Qi had lost its control over the alliance members.
 As the coalition fell apart, Chu finally confronted the Xu forces at Loulin in present-day Fengyang County.

 Very little is known about the battle itself, besides the fact that Chu defeated the Xu army.
 The Zuo Zhuan only comments that Xu was defeated because it relied too heavily on its allies' support.
 Nevertheless, Chu's victory was apparently not total, as Xu remained independent and allied with Qi for the time being.